 • Despite the simplicity of the interface, its advanced settings can be overwhelming for new users

-How to rip DVD to USB with HandBrake DVD to USB converter?
+How to use HandBrake free DVD to USB converter?

 Step 1: Get the HandBrake and install it